WojciechMoczydlowski/bin-packing/README.md

 2) Best fit algorithm approximates brutal algorithm.It is not accurate, but quite fast.

 ## Files
-Project is divied into two parts.
-First one is algoritms.This part includes two algoritms: brutal and first fit.
-Second one is view.View class manages input and output data.
+Project is divied into two parts:
+1) Algorithms: this part includes two algoritms: brutal and first fit.
+2) View: tihs  class manages input and output data.